Applying for undergraduate study

 Changing your mind after you apply

-If you apply and then change your mind about what you want to study, don't submit a new application; simply change your preferences through Check & Change.
+If you apply and then change your mind about what you want to study, don't submit a new application; simply log in to your application and change your preferences.
+Note that there are short periods before each offer round when you will be unable to change your preferences.
+Check the key dates for offer rounds for details.

 Remember to make sure the details of your studies and qualifications, including any courses you studied in semester 1, are up-to-date.
 We'll then be able to access your semester 1 results as soon as they're available.
 If an institution makes offers to the semester 2 course you want to do before your semester 1 results are available, then they'll use your previous qualifications (eg your ATAR) to assess your application.
 Check our table showing the first possible offer round in which semester 1 results from ACT and NSW institutions will be available to UAC.